tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LessonPlan.md

     loans_df.drop(["month", "month_le"], axis=1, inplace=True)
     ```

-Comment to students, that sometimes there is problem with this type of encoding, since there are different numbers in the same column, the machine learning model can misunderstand the data to be in some kind of order that implies a numerical significance, for example, since `0 < 1 < 2`; the model may derive a wrong correlation like as the `month_num` increases the `amount`, `term` or `age` increase, but this is clearly not the correct scenario.

-* Whether to use `LabelEncoder` or not will depend on the machine learning performance metrics.

-* One way to overcome this issue related to `LabelEncoder` is to use a binary encoding method.

-* The `get_dummies` method from Pandas, offers a practical solution to encode categorical or text data as binary encoded data.
+Explain to students that there is actually another consideration with this type of encoding.
+Certain machine learning models may actual place numerical significance on integer encodings.
+For example, the 12th month has a larger numerical encoding that may bias certain models.
+In cases like this, a binary encoding method can be used.

+Remind students that they have already seen binary encoded data with the Pandas `get_dummies` function.

 * The `get_dummies` transforms each categorical feature into new columns with a `1` (True) or `0` (False) encoding to represent if that categorical label was present or not in the original row.